Parent Coordination in Utah: What a PC Does and When to Use One Dustin February 24, 2026

 Parent Coordination in Utah: What a PC Does and When to Use One

-Why this matters: Some custody cases do not stay “finished” after the decree.
-Parents may have an order on paper, but in real life, every handoff, activity, and schedule change becomes a fight.
-When that conflict repeats, kids often experience the fallout as instability, stress, and constant tension.
+Some parents have a custody or parent-time order on paper, but in real life, every handoff, activity, school update, and schedule change becomes a fight.
+When that conflict repeats, children often experience the fallout as instability, stress, and constant tension.

 In Utah, one tool courts may use in high-conflict cases is a parent coordinator, often called a parenting coordinator or PC.
 A PC is typically a trained neutral professional who helps parents resolve parenting disputes and follow existing court orders in a structured, child-focused way.

-Note: This article is for educational purposes and is not legal advice.
+This article is for educational purposes and is not legal advice.
 Outcomes depend on your facts, your court orders, and Utah procedure.
 If you need advice for your situation, talk with a Utah family law attorney.

 Parent coordination is designed for a specific problem: ongoing co-parenting conflict that does not stop after a custody or parent-time order is entered.
 Many parents can follow a parenting plan once the court sets it.
 Others cannot.
-If small issues repeatedly escalate, a parent coordinator can provide structure and accountability so decisions are made faster and kids are exposed to less conflict.
+If small issues repeatedly escalate, a parent coordinator can provide structure and accountability so decisions are made faster and children are exposed to less conflict.

 A PC is not a new judge.
 The PC does not replace the court.
 In most cases, the PC’s job is to help parents implement existing orders, reduce repeated disputes, and support a workable co-parenting system.

-Big idea: Parent coordination is a practical tool for reducing repeated parenting disputes and improving follow-through on court orders.
+• Big idea: Parent coordination is a practical tool for reducing repeated parenting disputes and improving follow-through on court orders.

-Best fit: High conflict custody Utah situations where routine disputes keep interrupting a child’s schedule and stability.
+• Best fit: High-conflict custody Utah situations where routine disputes keep interrupting a child’s schedule and stability.

-Not a custody redo: A PC process is usually about implementation, not relitigating the case.
+• Not a custody redo: A PC process is usually about implementation, not relitigating the case.

 How Utah Courts Frame a Parent Coordinator’s Role